How Long to Boil Marrow Bone for Dogs: Safety First

 Can Dogs Eat Cooked Bones?

-To sum things up, yes, dogs can eat cooked bones, but it's important to know the risk of cooked bones for dogs.
-I don't want to deny these healthy treats for dogs.
-But boiling bones is not the answer.
+To sum things up, yes, dogs can eat cooked bones, but it's important to know the risks of doing so.
+I don't want to deny these healthy treats for dogs, but boiling bones is not the answer.

 And despite how much I can do for myself, I don't trust myself to prepare bones because they need to be cooked just right to be safe.
-I source my bones from a business that takes dog safety seriously.
+I source my bones from a US-based dog bone vendor that takes dog safety seriously.
 They only get their bones from grass-fed cattle on USA farms.

 Now, could you walk into the kitchen at this moment and boil that dog bone?
 Sure.